Goal

 The high standards of Australian export regulation are critical for maintaining and building trust in our food.
 However, the current paper-based system of handling registrations, sign-offs and compliance approvals is costly, highly complex and does not easily scale.

 Regulation and compliance costs for Australian agrifood exporters are among the highest in the world; between 0.4 and 0.8 per cent of the farm-gate value of production.
-Additionally, there are gaps in traceability in current systems.
+Additionally, there are traceability gaps in current systems.

 Our solution

-Integrated data can then be used to produce a consolidated data package, allowing for automated certification, and building international trust through automation and provability of compliance.
-Potential activities include the following.
+Integrated data can then be used to produce a consolidated data package, enabling automated certification, and building international trust through automation and provability of compliance.

 Key activities and progress